Omikhleia/markdown.sile/examples/pandoc-tables.md

 ### Multiline tables {-}

-The "multiline tables" are interesting when one needs rows that spans multiple lines (in the input source).
+The "multiline tables" are interesting when one needs rows that span multiple lines (in the input text source).

 -------------------------------------------------------------
  Centered   Default           Right Left